AnnaPhairatt/SDC-Behaviral-Cloning-Project3/README.md

 The model was successfully trained with the initial learning rate of 0.001.
 8 Epoch, 256 Batch size on both tracks.

-#### 7. In a hurry mode- see [Throttle](https://github.com/LukePhairatt/SDC-Behaviral-Cloning-Project3/tree/master/track1_racing)
+#### 7. Variable speed drive- see [here](https://github.com/LukePhairatt/SDC-Behaviral-Cloning-Project3/tree/master/track1_racing)
 * I used the same data on track 1 to teach the car to drive with the speed as I did on the simulator.
-* The work is primitive just to test out the idea and to see what happen.
-It was not refined just yet.
+* The work is primitive and needed to be refined further.
 * I added throttle data to the network in order to get the prediction on the throttle as well as steering.
-* So I don't need to set the target constant speed.
 * The aim was to let the car learn when to go fast or slow in the straight line, conering, up hills or down hills.